Tibet under Qing rule: Lhazang Khan

-Lha-bzang Khan of the Khoshut rose to power under uncertain circumstances.
+Lhazang Khan of the Khoshut rose to power under uncertain circumstances.
 Differing accounts ascribe his rise to the poisoning of his elder brother and killing the Tibetan regent or that his position was requested by the Dalai Lama because the elder brother was sickly while the regent was removed by the Dalai Lama himself.
-Lha-bzang Khan and the regent engaged in a power struggle that resulted in the khan's victory.
-In 1705–1706, Lha-bzang entered Lhasa, killed the regent, and deposed the 6th Dalai Lama using his hedonous lifestyle as an excuse.
-Lha-bzang sought the support of the Kangxi Emperor of the Qing dynasty, who requested that he send the 6th Dalai Lama to Beijing.
+Lhazang Khan and the regent engaged in a power struggle that resulted in the khan's victory.
+In 1705–1706, Lhazang entered Lhasa, killed the regent, and deposed the 6th Dalai Lama using his hedonous lifestyle as an excuse.
+Lhazang sought the support of the Kangxi Emperor of the Qing dynasty, who requested that he send the 6th Dalai Lama to Beijing.
 However the Dalai Lama fell ill soon after leaving Lhasa and died on the way in Amdo on 14 November 1706.

-Lha-bzang presented a monk from Chagpori as the true reincarnation of the 5th Dalai Lama.
+Lhazang presented a monk from Chagpori as the true reincarnation of the 5th Dalai Lama.
 In 1707, this monk was installed by the 5th Panchen Lama as Ngawang Yeshe Gyatso.
 This was not accepted by most of the Gelug school and it also annoyed the Khoshut chiefs.
 On 10 April 1710, the Kangxi Emperor recognized the new Dalai Lama by granting him a title and seal.
 In Lithang in eastern Tibet, local lamas identified a child as the reincarnation of the 6th Dalai Lama.
 In 1712, the youngest son of Güshi Khan, Trashi Batur Taiji, and the third son of Boshugtu Jinong, Cagan Danjin, declared their support for the boy.
-Lha-bzang's efforts to invalidate the Lithang reincarnation failed.
+Lhazang's efforts to invalidate the Lithang reincarnation failed.
 The Khoshut chiefs asked the Kangxi Emperor to officially recognize the boy but the emperor left the matter undecided.
 Kangxi ordered the boy and his father to be interned in Kumbum Monastery in Kokonor in 1715.

 Three Gelug abbots in Lhasa invited the Dzungars to help them.
-In 1717, the Dzungar prince Tseren Dondup invaded the Khoshut Khanate, deposed Yeshe Gyatso, installed the boy from Lithang as the 7th Dalai Lama, killed Lha-bzang Khan, and looted Lhasa.
+In 1717, the Dzungar prince Tseren Dondup invaded the Khoshut Khanate, deposed Yeshe Gyatso, installed the boy from Lithang as the 7th Dalai Lama, killed Lhazang Khan, and looted Lhasa.
 The Dzungars did not bring the boy to Lhasa and terrorized the populace, losing them the support of the Gelugpa.
 A Qing invasion in 1718 was annihilated by the Dzungars in the Battle of the Salween River, not far from Lhasa.
 A second and larger expedition of joint Qing and Tibetan forces (led by Polhané Sönam Topgyé the governor of Western Tibet) expelled the Dzungars from Tibet in 1720.
 They brought the boy with them from Kumbum to Lhasa and installed him as the 7th Dalai Lama in 1721.